zapodeanu/APIC-EM-code/README.md

 # APIC-EM-code
-This folder includes sample code to be used with APIC-EM DevNet Sandbox, or other APIC-EM controllers Reccomendation - run the scripts with the IP or MAC addresses provided at the beginning of the sample code
+This folder includes sample code to be used with APIC-EM DevNet Sandbox, or other APIC-EM controllers Recommendation - run the scripts with the IP or MAC addresses provided at the beginning of the sample code

 1.   check_IP_client.py
     This simple script will find out if there is a client connected to the Enterprise network